Alliance 90/The Greens: 2005–2021: In opposition

-2021–present: Return to government
+2021–2025: Return to government

 The Greens finished in third place in the 2021 federal election with 14.8% of votes.
 Though their best ever federal election result, it was considered a bitter disappointment in light of their polling numbers during the previous three years.
 They entered coalition talks with the FDP and SPD, eventually joining a traffic light coalition under Chancellor Olaf Scholz which took office on 8 December 2021.
 The Greens have five ministers in the Scholz cabinet, including Robert Habeck as Vice-Chancellor and Annalena Baerbock as foreign minister.

 Since party statute mandates that party leaders may not hold government office, Baerbock and Habeck stepped down after entering cabinet.
 At a party conference in January 2022, Ricarda Lang and Omid Nouripour were elected to succeed them.
 At the time of her election, Lang was 28 years old, speaker for women's issues, and a former leader of the Green Youth.
 46-year-old Nouripour was foreign affairs spokesman and a member of the Bundestag since 2006.
 Of the new leaders, Lang is considered a representative of the party's left-wing, while Nouripour represents the right-wing.

 Lang and Nouripour announced their resignations as party leaders in September 2024 after heavy defeats in the Saxony, Thuringia and Brandenburg state elections that month, as well as the earlier European Parliament election.
 In all three states, governing coalitions involving the Greens were not returned, and the party was wiped out in the latter two states while only narrowly retaining representation in Saxony.
 In the European elections, the Greens fell to fourth (behind the CDU/CSU, AfD and SPD) and lost 9 seats in the European parliament, falling to 12 seats.
 The party had fallen out of five state governments (additionally Berlin and Hesse) since entering the federal governing coalition in 2021.
 Analysts pointed to its participation in the federal government requiring it to take stances that are contrary to its traditional clean-energy and pacifist ideals, as well as a stark collapse in support with young voters.

-Felix Banaszak and Franziska Brantner elected as co-leaders in November.
-Meanwhile, party chose current Vice Chancellor Robert Habeck as their Chancellor candidate for the 2025 federal election.
-While the Greens would lose 33 seats, they would still receive 11.6% of the vote and remain a powerful force in German politics.
+Felix Banaszak and Franziska Brantner elected as co-leaders in November 2024.
+During the 2024 government crisis, in which the FDP left the traffic light coalition, the Greens stayed in a red-green minority coalition.
+The party abstained in the succeeding vote of no confidence, ensuring the government's collapse and the calling of the 2025 federal election.